What are the odds?

 The history of the problem is obscure.
 The result has been attributed to Harold Davenport; however, a version of what is considered today to be the birthday problem was proposed earlier by Richard von Mises.”

 Personally, my brain kinda goes ‘tilt’ when I see cryptic scientific characters and formulas which show me how to calculate all of this.
 So I leave that to you brainiac statistics folks and share my own personal experience with this phenomenon.

 The first time I encountered this was as a 13 year old in my 8th grade English class.
 More about that in a bit.
 Often, when I’m in a group situation and looking for a way to engage people in conversation, I will ask them their birthday (not the year, just the day) and talk about the paradox.
 This will often get others interested and soon the entire group is comparing days until, and it usually happens, we find the pair with the same birthday.

-Over the years I have been the person who matches another who shares my birthday.
+Over the years I have been the person who matches another who shares my birthday fairly often.
 I can think of at least five times this has occurred.

 But it was that first time which I think might have the odds makers scrambling to figure out the possibilities.

 Back to 8th grade English class.
 In the room there are probably 5 rows with six desks in each row, so 30 possible students.
 I do not believe we had 30, more like 24.
 On this particular day I was in my chair in the front row (I’ve always been one to sit in front in a class) with my friend Bonnie behind me and a girl I didn’t really know, Alice, behind her.